Brewers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Yelich and the Milwaukee Brewers take on Nick Madrigal and the Chicago Cubs on Tuesday at 4:10 PM ET in the second game of a four-game series.
+Justin Steele starts for the Chicago Cubs on Wednesday at American Family Field against Christian Yelich and the Milwaukee Brewers.
+First pitch is at 8:10 PM ET for the third game of a four-game series.

-The Brewers are favored in this one, at -120, while the underdog Cubs have +100 odds to upset.
-The total is 9 runs for this game.
+The favored Cubs have -155 moneyline odds against the underdog Brewers, who are listed at +125.
+An 8.5-run over/under has been listed for this contest.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.